Ismayil77/qrcrafter/README.md

-# QRcrafter
+# QRcrafter – Smart QR Code Generator

-🎯 **QRcrafter** is a modern, lightweight web tool to generate QR codes for URLs, text, and contact information — with support for **colored QR codes** for extra flair and customization.
+🎯 **QRcrafter** is a lightweight and modern QR code generator built with HTML, CSS, and JavaScript.
+It supports URLs, plain text, and vCard contact info — with full color customization and one-click PNG downloads.

+---

 ## 🚀 Features

 - ✅ Generate QR codes for:
   - URLs
   - Plain text
-  - Contact details (vCard format)
+  - Contact cards (vCard format)
-- 🎨 Customize QR colors (foreground/background)
+- 🎨 Customize foreground and background colors
-- 💾 Download QR codes as PNG
+- 💾 Download QR code as PNG
-- ⚡ Fast, mobile-friendly, and responsive
+- 📱 Fully responsive and mobile-friendly design
-- 🔒 No data stored — everything runs in the browser
+- 🔒 100% privacy – all processing happens in the browser, no data stored or sent

+---

-## 📦 Tech Stack
+## 📦 Technologies Used

 - HTML5
-- CSS3 / Bootstrap
+- CSS3 (with Bootstrap)
-- JavaScript
+- Vanilla JavaScript

+---

-## 🛠️ How to Use
+## 🛠️ How to Use (For Developers)

-1. Clone the repo:
+1. **Clone the repository:**
    ```bash
    git clone https://github.com/Ismayil77/qrcrafter.git
    cd qrcrafter